Replica Set Member States¶

 ARBITERstate do not replicate data or accept write operations.
 They are eligible to vote, and exist solely to break a tie during elections.
 Replica sets should only have a member in the

-ARBITERstate if the set would otherwise have an even number of members, and could suffer from tied elections.
+ARBITERstate if the set would otherwise have an even number of voting members, and could suffer from tied elections.
 There should only be at most one arbiter configured in any replica set.
+For considerations when using an arbiter, see Replica Set Arbiter.

 See Replica Set Members for more information on core states.